samcofer/sol-eng-docker/k8s.md

 - [x] is there a way to provision users on the launcher server...
 RSP gets it from PAM logon...
     - UID / GID _has_ to be the same, or problems!
     - This can be done via LDAP / SSSD!
 Too cool!
 The `/etc/nsswitch.conf` file takes care of it.
 Test with `getent passwd username`
+- [ ] Does the launcher need `/home` mounted?
+Hopefully not!
+- [ ] Does the launcher need licensing?
+Hopefully not!
+- [ ] Is there a way to use a persistentVolumeClaim for the launcher sessions?
+- [ ] Does RSP need R installed when the launcher is being used?
+Hopefully not!

 ## Debugging Tips